 From its fascinating industrial history to its beautiful parklands, untouched beaches and easy access to the spectacular southern Great Barrier Reef, the Gladstone region has it all.
 Here’s just a small selection of the things to see and do close to our affordable accommodation in Gladstone city.

 Attractions & Activities

-Located just a short stroll from Central Studios accommodation, the Gladstone marina is the focal point of the town and is the place to head for a variety of enthralling experiences.
+Located just a short stroll from Central Studios accommodation, the Marina Parklands is the focal point of the town and is the place to head for a variety of enthralling experiences.

 Enjoy a sunset fishing cruise, or an excursion to the spectacular sights of the southern Great Barrier Reef.
 Book a full or half day tour out to the reef and get up close to a natural world of wonder on a scuba diving or snorkelling adventure.
 Head off the coast to Heron Island and Lady Musgrave Island.
 Challenge yourself with a family fishing competition at Lake Awoonga.

 On a relaxed sunny afternoon you can make the most of the harbour views with a picnic overlooking the bay at the marina’s manicured parklands.
 Families will love cooling off with at the popular water park at the East Shores Precinct, with a playground and water play area for kids.
 The award winning Spinnaker Park offers up walking tracks to delight nature lovers, and the sheltered cove is perfect for a dip.